 Before they are able to hunt on public land, R-Licence holders must complete extra training on navigation and conditions of their permission to hunt, and they must read and understand an advisory on signs they may come across in NSW State forests.

-Forestry Corporation completed the first risk assessment of hunting in State forests in 2005 and it has been reviewed and updated in 2009, 2010, 2013 and 2014.
+Forestry Corporation completed the first risk assessment of hunting in State forests in 2005 and it is reviewed and updated each year.